 You can do many edits in preview mode, like adding, deleting and reorganizing your current widgets to any widget areas that your theme makes available, and it’s all done in real time.
 If you like what you’ve done and click the “Save and Publish” button, your changes will then be instantly updated and reflected on your site to visitors.

 (Widget management – work in preview mode or configure widgets on the fly!)

-In the above screenshot, for example, you can see that we have reorganized the layout in the site’s sidebar menu by switching the search and testimonial sections.
+In the above screenshot, for example, you can see that we have reorganized the layout in the sidebar by switching the search and testimonial sections.
 As you now know, this was easily done by simply dragging and dropping the widgets into different positions inside the sidebar widget area.

 Now … what about the widgets themselves?
 Can the widgets be customized instead of simply added, removed and rearranged?

-(Most widgets offer customization!)
+(Many widgets offer customization!)